 Lost in the worry over Greek debt defaults, China Daily reports on a default story of more significance.
 Please consider Local governments run up huge debts, risk defaulting

-Local governments had an overall debt of 10.7 trillion yuan ($1.65 trillion) by the end of 2010, said China's top auditor on Monday in a report to the National People's Congress.$1.65 Trillion is a mountain of cash even to the US.
-How much of that is at risk is the question, but even 10% would be significant.
+Local governments had an overall debt of 10.7 trillion yuan ($1.65 trillion) by the end of 2010, said China's top auditor on Monday in a report to the National People's Congress.

 He warned that some were at risk of defaulting on payments.

 It was the first time the world's second-largest economy publicly announced the size of its local governments' debts.
 The scale amounts to more than one-quarter of its GDP in 2010, which stood at 39.8 trillion yuan.

 Concerns are rising that the problem of local government debt could destabilize the financial system of the country if it is not managed properly, especially after the central government's tightening of the housing market, which could affect local fiscal revenue that is highly dependent on land sales and make debt repayment more difficult.